What is Uncured Pepperoni? Demystifying the Differences

 Does uncured pepperoni contain no nitrates or nitrites at all?

 Despite the ‘uncured’ label, uncured pepperoni does contain nitrates and nitrites.
 However, these compounds come from natural sources, like celery powder or juice, rather than synthetic ones.
-Once they react with certain bacteria in the meat, they form nitrites, serving the same functions as their synthetic counterparts in the curing process.
+Once they react with certain bacteria in the meat, they form nitrites, serving the same functions as their artificial counterparts in the curing process.

 The Last Slice